 - CT and PET scans: These noninvasive scans allow physicians to more accurately stage stomach cancers.

 In some cases, an inherited syndrome contributes to an increased risk of developing stomach cancer.
 Hereditary diffuse gastric cancer (HDGC) is a syndrome that significantly increases risk for diffuse gastric cancer as well as lobular breast cancer.
-Carrying a mutation in the CDH1 raises the risk of diffuse gastric cancer as much as 70 percent for men and 56 percent for women.
+Carrying a mutation in the CDH1 raises the risk of diffuse gastric cancer as much as 70% for men and 56% for women.